-Graduate Students: Graduate students are recognized through inclusion of the notation “With Distinction” on diplomas and transcripts.
-To be eligible, students must have completed their graduate studies with a CGPA of 4.0, based on grades received in all ERAU graduate courses.
+Graduate students are recognized through inclusion of the notation “With Distinction” on diplomas and transcripts.
+To be eligible, students must have completed their graduate studies with a CGPA of 4.0, based on grades received in all ERAU graduate coursework.

 Diplomas are issued upon successful fulfillment of all academic and financial requirements.
 Diplomas will be mailed to the student at the address specified on the graduation application.
 Diplomas will not be forwarded if the address is incorrect but will be returned to the Office of the Registrar.

-Diplomas are not distributed at the graduation ceremony.
+Diplomas are mailed weekly from the Office of the Registrar, and are not distributed at the graduation ceremony.

 Eligible students may also choose to attend the formal graduation ceremony held at the residential campus in Prescott, AZ.
-Additionally, select Worldwide campuses conduct regional graduation ceremonies.
-Ask your Campus Director about the graduation ceremony nearest you.
+Worldwide students are generally not permitted to participate in the Daytona Beach residential campus student ceremony.

 Undergraduate students must be within 12 credit hours of degree completion to participate.
 Graduate students must be degree complete to participate.
 Any applicable honors status will not be awarded or recognized in a program or ceremony unless the candidate is degree complete.
 Students who petition to participate in a graduation ceremony prior to degree completion are not permitted to wear honor cords/distinction medallions, regardless of their in-progress GPA.
 Honor cords/distinction medallions are awarded to graduation ceremony participants at the time of the ceremony.